nest/nest-simulator/doc/guides/recording_from_simulations.rst

 Where does data end up?
 -----------------------

-The way in which data is processed after a recording device sampled or collected it is the responsibility of the *recording backends*.
+The way in which data is processed after a recording device has sampled or collected it is the responsibility of the *recording backends*.

 Theoretically, recording backends are not restricted in what they do with the data.
 The ones included in NEST can collect data in memory,